hiki-t/aisf24_solo_project/_sources/intro.md

 2. Image Reconstruction (Steps ③-➃):
    - An image generative model or a decoder is trained to reconstruct 28×28 images from the 49-dimensional hidden activations of the linear model.
 3. Feature Steering (Steps ➄-➅):
-   - After training, only select neurons in the SAE model (e.g., the neuron corresponding to "feature 1" for digit 9) are activated, while others are set to zero.
+   - After training, selective neurons in the SAE model (e.g., the neuron corresponding to "feature 1" for digit 9) are activated, while others are set to zero.
    - The resulting activations reconstruct the 49 dim hidden layer of the linear model, which is then used to regenerate the 28×28 digit-like images through the image generative model.

 <br>